 - South Asian, Chinese, African-Caribbean or Middle Eastern ethnic origin

 Most women with gestational diabetes will not be aware they have it.
-This is why it is important to attend if you are asked to be tested for gestational diabetes.
-If the sugar level is high you may experience:
+This is why it is important that if you are asked, you attend the test for gestational diabetes.
+If your blood sugar level is high you may experience:

 - Increased thirst and need to drink more fluids

 - A need to pass urine more frequently